opulencephp/docs/cryptography.md

 use RDev\Cryptography\Encryption\EncryptionException;
 use RDev\Cryptography\Utilities\Strings;

-// This should be a unique, random-generated string
+// This should be a unique, random string
 $myApplicationKey = "mySecretApplicationKey";
 $encrypter = new Encrypter($myApplicationKey, new Strings());
 ```